fellipaocastro/onsite/README.rst

 In order to locally make the most out of it, it's recommended to make use of a web server in the project's root path.

-Here are some examples of built-in web servers:
+Below you will find some examples of built-in web servers:

 .. code-block:: bash